 From the freshness of the produce to the quick turnaround times (greens can be planted and harvested in a matter of weeks—meaning chefs can order specific mixes to complement their menus), there are many reasons why Edenworks and similar projects can charge a premium.
 But budgets aren't unlimited.
 Still, Eisenpress notes that sustainable pricing is hardly a problem of aquaponics alone—land is expensive in and around New York, so all local food suppliers have to find a way to charge more than the Californian and Mexican competition.

 There are still many challenges to overcome.
-And doubtless many of these pioneers won't make it.
+And doubtless, many of these pioneers won't make it.
 But it seems likely that one day, somebody is going to crack the code for long-term, sustainable aquaponics.
-Edenworks sound like they are closer than many to making it work.
+Edenworks sound like they are closer than many to make it work.